madunn123/madunn123/README.md

 In addition to these two languages, I am also learning how to be a human being who is <b>"Hablum Minallah"</b> and <b>"Hablum Minannas"</b>.

-I have more than 2 years of experience using (Javascript || React) and always try to improve my skills.
+I have more than 2 years of experience using <b>(Javascript || React)</b> and always try to improve my skills.

-The green dots on my GitHub page symbolize my journey from zero to hero although the hero hasn't arrived yet huhuhu.
+<b>The green dots on my GitHub page symbolize my journey from zero to hero although the hero hasn't arrived yet huhuhu</b>.